-The number one reason most relationships struggle is not lying, cheating, arguing, money, sex, child care or even division of labor.
-The number one reason most relationships struggle is communication.
-I know that sounds simple but many couples avoid the important conversations for fear of how their partner will react.
-Many people struggle with listening, not just so they can give a good reply, listening to actually hear what their partner is saying.
+The number one reason most relationships struggle is not lying, cheating, arguing, money, sex, child care, or even division of labor.
+The number one reason is communication.
+I know that sounds simple, but many couples avoid important conversations for fear of how their partner will react.
+Many people struggle with listening, not just so they can give a good reply but to actually hear what their partner is saying.

-When I think of the couples that I have the opportunity to work with as a couples counselor and relationship coach, most people are frustrated about not being heard or understood.
-This seems like an obvious problem but many couples get lost in the details.
-They often focus on who said what and who did what, forgetting that what they really need is to be heard, understood and acknowledged.
+When I think of the couples I have the opportunity to work with as a couples counselor and relationship coach, most people are frustrated about not being heard or understood.
+This seems like an obvious problem, but many couples get lost in the details.
+They often focus on who said what and who did what, forgetting that what they really need is to be heard, understood, and acknowledged.

 The Number One Reason Most Relationships Struggle Providence Holistic Counseling Services - teen happy couple

 Here is an example.
 I am going to use a heterosexual model of male and female, but it would apply to any configuration in a relationship.
-The man tells the woman every day at some point how attractive she think she is.
-He’ll share this first thing in the morning, after a shower before getting dressed or after she is dressed.
+The man tells the woman every day at some point how attractive she thinks she is.
+He’ll share this first thing in the morning, after a shower before getting dressed, or after she is dressed.
 She responds with a polite thank you and generally shuts down.
-Eventually he is thinking she is ungrateful and unappreciative of his attention.
-He continues to offer her the compliment but the tone and energy change over time and become more abrupt “sounding” robotic and impersonal.
+Eventually, he thinks she is ungrateful and unappreciative of his attention.
+He continues to offer her the compliment, but the tone and energy change over time and become more abrupt, “sounding” robotic and impersonal.
 She begins to distance herself more and more from him each time.

-Some months later, they are sitting in my office and she is complaining about him never noticing her or complementing her.
+Some months later, they are sitting in my office, and she is complaining about him never noticing her or complimenting her.
 She feels like he takes her for granted.
-He immediately gets defensive expressing how he shares all the different ways he complements her.
+He immediately gets defensive, expressing how he shares all the different ways he compliments her.

-He is furious, “How can you not believe me?
-You know I think you’re beautiful, smart, hard-working, caring and a great mother.
-And for that matter, you barely even acknowledge my compliments, it sounds like you just say thank you just to shut me up.”
+He is furious: “How can you not believe me?
+You know I think you’re beautiful, smart, hard-working, caring, and a great mother.
+And for that matter, you barely even acknowledge my compliments.
+It sounds like you just say thank you to shut me up.”

-This example is a classic demonstration of misunderstanding and misinterpretation that creates distance, resentment and hurt feelings.
-This particular pattern may have occurred over several months or years, but took less than an hour to untangle and bring new light.
-This is an example of the number one reason most relationships struggle is communication.
+This example is a classic demonstration of misunderstanding and misinterpretation that creates distance, resentment, and hurt feelings.
+This particular pattern may have occurred over several months or years, but it took less than an hour to untangle and bring new light.
+This is an example of the number one reason most relationships struggle, which is communication.

 The Number One Reason Most Relationships Struggle by Derek Lovell